 Finding these local shadowing opportunities can give you an easy starting point for what will be many hours of clinical experience.
-You can gain an understanding of healthcare in a familiar context and maybe even meet other pre-health students from similar backgrounds.
+You can gain an understanding of healthcare in a familiar context and could even meet other pre-health students from similar backgrounds.

 Some medical schools require students to have a minimum number of clinical observation hours within their home country.
-The University of Washington School of Medicine, for example, requires their students to shadow for 40 hours in the United States so they can observe medicine where they may be practicing it.
+The University of Washington School of Medicine, for example, requires their students to shadow for 40 hours in the United States, so they can observe medicine where they may be practicing it.
 If you plan on staying in an area for the duration of your educational and professional career, you can start establishing your local network of doctors and healthcare workers now.

 Another positive aspect of staying in your home country, or even hometown, for your clinical experience is that you can often shadow a doctor for free.
 If you are living in the area you may only have to pay the cost of transport to and from the hospital.

-While this option can be more cost effective, you still have to identify and ask a doctor if they will agree to take you on.
+While this option can be more cost-effective, you still have to identify and ask a doctor if they will agree to take you on.
 It’s good to start asking early, as some hospitals have long waitlists and applications for their programs.
-It may take some time scouting to find the right mentoring doctor, as opposed to pre-planned study abroad programs, like our Global Pre-Meds program, which find an appropriate placement for you.
+It may take some time scouting to find the right mentoring doctor, as opposed to pre-planned abroad programs, like our Global Pre-Meds program, which find an appropriate placement for you.

 You also may want to consider adding more clinical experiences to your resume to liven up and diversify your application.
 In which case, you might consider shadowing a doctor abroad.

 The obvious benefit to shadowing at an international hospital is gaining a global health perspective.